jmp1025/CSE310/w01/README.md

 # Overview

-Teaching helps deepen one's understanding of the topic they're teaching.
+Teaching helps deepen one's understanding of the subject they're learning.
 Now that I've learned a little bit about Python I will share a short video of myself teaching how to write a simple "Hello World" program.

 Python is an easy and fun language to learn.
 Hear is a simple program that prints the words, "Hello World", to the console.